The Role of Persian Calligraphy in Learning the Farsi Script

 How Persian Calligraphy Helps You Understand Farsi Words and Phrases

 Practicing Persian calligraphy improves letter recognition and helps learners understand common Farsi words and phrases more naturally.
-Seeing how letters stretch, connect, and change shape improves pronunciation and reading fluency.
+Seeing how letters stretch, connect, and change shape improves both pronunciation and reading fluency.

 - سلام (Salām) – Hello